Learning With Us

 • ‘Fluent’

-Learning Gaelic with us
+Learning Gàidhlig with us

-• Language lessons are provided once a week for 1 hour, using Zoom from 6 September 2022 – 23 June 2023.
+• Language lessons are provided once a week for 1 hour using Zoom from Tuesday, 2 September 2025 and run through Friday 26 June 2026.

 • The units of the curriculum provide progressive, integrated, measurable content that prepares the student to move up levels with confidence.
 Each individual level requires about one calendar year to complete.

 Class hours are important to learning the language, but it’s only one part.
 Contact hours with the language are also crucial.
 Some contact hours like the Language Lab are organized experiences, but we hope that all learners in our community take advantage of other opportunities outside the curriculum.
-We hold a cèilidh at least four times a year, a Language Village at area festivals, and encourage learners to become friends and meet or talk by phone socially.
+We hold a cèilidh four times a year, a Language Village at area festivals, and encourage learners to become friends and meet or talk by phone socially.
 There are also a wide range of online possibilities sponsored by other organizations, which we encourage every to explore.

-Our Approach: Developing Gaelic thinkers and speakers
+Our Approach: Developing Gàidhlig thinkers and speakers

 Many language learning systems emphasize either fluency or literacy.
 While few, if any, are purely one or the other, most emphasize one or the other.
 A strict emphasis on fluency in spoken language might lead to faster conversational ability, while a strict influence on literacy might produce conversational ability at a slower pace while grammatical or theoretical understanding of the language develops faster.